 Documents indicate that the barn is post and beam with a gambrel roof.
-It is believed that David Hines used the barn for his harness making in the 1830's.
-It was later used by as an auto laundry, auto repair and storage for Hupp Motors.
+It is believed that David Hines used an earlier barn for his harness making in the 1830s.
+The current barn was used as an auto laundry, auto repair and storage for Hupp Motors.
 The barn has doorways on the north and the west side with loft doors.
 The loft and the original doors move on metal tracks.
-The barn has vertical siding with six over six double hung windows.
+The barn has vertical siding with six-over-six double-hung windows.

-The home and barn at 11 West Church meets two of the five criteria for designation outlined in the Fairport Preservation Local Law and was designated in 2011.
-It can be identified with historic personages, William M. Newman – A businessman and builder.
-George W. Cobb, who developed the Sanitary Can and Dr. George A. Dean who practiced medicine here for 40 years.
-It embodies the distinguishing characteristics of the Queen Anne architectural style with steep cross-gabled pitched roof, wrap around porch with turret, patterned shingles and windows of various shapes and sizes.
+The home and barn at 11 West Church meets two of the five criteria for designation outlined in the Fairport Preservation Local Law, and was designated in 2011.
+It can be identified with historic personages: William M. Newman, a businessman and builder; George W. Cobb, who developed the Sanitary Can; and Dr. George A. Dean who practiced medicine here for forty years.
+It embodies the distinguishing characteristics of the Queen Anne architectural style: with steep cross-gabled pitched roof, wraparound porch with turret, patterned shingles and windows of various shapes and sizes.
 The extended gable in the peak and pent roofs are all features of this style.

 * The original slate roof of the tower has been replaced with a new slate-like material.